audrentis/OSTKL/README.md

 *not yet available*

 # Disclaimer
-**As stated in the license, I provide these designs as-is and and without warranty of any kind.**
+**As stated in the license, I provide these designs as-is and and without warranty or liability of any kind.**
+This repository is under the [GNU General Public License v3.0](https://github.com/audrentis/OSTKL/blob/main/LICENSE).
+If you wish to sell these, read it.